 The Foreign Buyers’ Club started over 20 years ago.
 Now, it is one of the most popular online grocery shopping sites for foreigners in Japan.
 It’s a complete food import and delivery service.
-In addition to food, you can find many items for children, learning resources, seasonal items, sale items, etc. The company also has an online delicatessen and variety of cheeses.
+In addition to food, you can find many items for children, learning resources, seasonal items, sale items, etc. The company also has an online delicatessen and a variety of cheeses.
 Some items from Costco are also sold here.
 Become a member at ¥1,000 a year and you can get special offers and benefits.
 Be sure to check the website for any changing prices or other conditions.

 For wine enthusiasts, this is your site.
 You can find wines from all around the world as well as several champagne choices.
 Enoteca buys directly from the wineries themselves.
 This allows you to purchase your favorite brands at reasonable prices.
-You can buy variety sets or strictly just the ones you prefer.
+You can buy variety of sets or strictly just the ones you prefer.
 Case discounts are available online too.

 The Flying Pig

 This site specializes in imported goods.
 The Flying Pig offers Costco Wholesale items online.
-You can buy imported food, snacks, pet supplies, office supplies, electronics, books, CDs, baby items, clothes and kitchen and household items.
+You can buy imported food, snacks, pet supplies, office supplies, electronics, books, CDs, baby items, clothes and kitchen, and household items.
 You will be amazed at all the options that you can purchase.
 It will make your daily life and “home country” dishes a reality.
-To use this site, you order online and pay via credit card, PayPal, COD or at a bank or post office.
+To use this site, you order online and pay via credit card, PayPal, COD, or at a bank or post office.